MiliScripts/TelegramChatOrganizer/README.md

 ┗ 📂clean-telegram
 ┣ 📜bot.py
 ┣ 📜session.py
-┗ 📜telegram_organizer.py

 ## Description

 *   `bot.py`: A Pyrogram bot that uses Gemini AI to categorize Telegram chats and organize them into folders.
 *   `session.py`: A script to generate a Pyrogram session string for authentication.
-*   `telegram_organizer.py`: A command-line tool to organize your Telegram chats into folders using the Pyrogram library and Google's Gemini AI.

 ## Prerequisites